 Don’t have enough transformations?
 Do you want more accurate transformations?

 - Some transformations are grid-based, meaning they are very large files and not included in the standard installation of ArcGIS Pro.
 You can download them from My Esri.
 Select My Organizations.
 Next to either ArcGIS Pro or ArcGIS Desktop (ArcMap), click View Downloads.
-Scroll down to Data and Content, and search for ArcGIS Coordinate Systems Data.
+Scroll down to Data and Content and next to ArcGIS Coordinate Systems Data, click Download.

 - Get more information at the Esri Community.